-The relevant case file should remain open as no concrete and/or effective measures have been taken to adequately protect and/or manage the important wildlife of the Akamas Peninsula or Limni, and the current Natura 2000 designations are inadequate.
+The relevant case file should remain open as no concrete and/or effective measures have been taken to adequately protect and/or manage the important wildlife of the Akamas Peninsula or Limni.
+The current Natura 2000 designations are inadequate and are the subject of examination by the European Commission.